pivotal/docs-tap/learning-center/getting-started/learning-center-operator.md

 ingress controller.
 This problem is not specific to Learning Center.
 It can impact any application when an nginx ingress controller is used frequently and ingresses are created or deleted frequently.

 You can use a hosted Kubernetes solution from an IaaS provider such as Google, AWS, or Azure.
-If you do, as needed, increase any HTTP request timeout specified on the inbound load balancer for the ingress controller so that long-lived websocket connections can be used.
+If you do, as needed, increase any HTTP request timeout specified on the inbound load balancer for the ingress controller so that you can use long-lived websocket connections.
 In some cases, load balancers of hosted Kubernetes solutions only have a 30-second timeout.
 If possible, configure the timeout applying to websockets to be 1 hour.

 If you deploy the web-based training portal, the cluster must have available persistent volumes of type `ReadWriteOnce (RWO)`.
-A default storage class should have been defined so that persistent volume claims do not need to specify a storage class.
+A default storage class must be defined so that persistent volume claims do not need to specify a storage class.
-For some Kubernetes distributions, including from IBM, it is necessary to configure Learning Center as to what user and group must be used for persistent volumes.
+For some Kubernetes distributions, including from IBM, you must configure Learning Center as to what user and group must be used for persistent volumes.
 If no default storage class is specified, or a specified storage class is required, you can configure Learning Center with the name of the storage class.